Order allocation, rack allocation and rack sequencing for pickers in a mobile rack environment: Formulation - order and rack allocation

 \subsubsection{Picker workload}

-With respect to Equation~(\ref{eq2}), which governs the number of orders allocated to each picker, we did consider allowing the number of orders allocated to a picker, which is a proxy for picker workload, to be decided by the optimisation.
-This would entail deleting Equation~(\ref{eq2}) from the formulation and introducing a constraint such as:
+With respect to Equation~(\ref{eq2}), which specifies the number of orders allocated to each picker, we did consider allowing the number of orders allocated to a picker, which is a proxy for picker workload, to be decided by the optimisation.
+For example this could be done by changing Equation~(\ref{eq2}) to $\sum_{o=1}^O x_{op} \leq C_p~\forall p \in \{1,\ldots,P\}$, so that we maintain an upper limit on the number of orders allocated to each picker, and introducing a constraint such as:

 to ensure that we process at least $C^*$ orders in total.